 flavoring, in perfumes, as a reagent, and in preserving foods.
 Vanillin in

 synthesized in the lab mainly by first the hydrolysis and second the oxidation

 E - Vanessa Bintliff

-Dr. Herbert Evans and Katherine Scott Bishop discovered vitamin E in 1922, while
+Dr. Herbert Evans and Dr. Katharine Scott Bishop discovered vitamin E in 1922, while

 experimenting on rats.
 The rats were first fed a diet that lacked vitamin E